 Latin House’s custom beef blend tastes unlike any other burger out there.

-These fellas are served up on toasted mini Martin’s Potato Rolls along with your choice of Cheddar or Swiss cheese.
-Four little peeps to an order or get two orders to ensure you try both versions.
-You can add lettuce & tomato for a nominal fee but that would be just criminal of you.
+These fellas come on toasted mini Martin’s Potato Rolls along with your choice of Cheddar or Swiss cheese.
+Four little peeps come per order or get two orders to ensure you try both versions.
+You can add lettuce & tomato for a nominal fee, but that would be just criminal of you.

 *Latin House are the winners of the 2014 Burger Beast Burger Brawl